Merry Christmas!!

 The petrol note is pronounced, yet beautifully integrated.
 Citrus and tropical tones emerge on the nose, joined by a faint wisp of smoke.
 The palate has Viognier-like texture, lending weight and shape, while bright, clean-cut acidity is balanced by just a touch of residual sweetness.

-It’s puzzling that Napa Valley can produce Riesling of this caliber! — a month ago
+It’s puzzling that Napa Valley can produce Riesling of this caliber! — 3 months ago

 Jay Kline

-Popped and poured; enjoyed over the course of two days.
-Fairly consistent throughout.
-The 2004 pours a deep garnet color with an opaque core; medium+ viscosity with moderate staining of the tears and some fine sediment.
-On the nose, the wine is vinous with notes of ripe and slightly desiccated, black and red fruits: black currants, blackberries, black cherry, tobacco, Poblano pepper, pencil shavings, purple flowers, dry rocky earth, a touch of leather, and a combination of cool and fine warm spices.
-On the palate, the wine is dry with medium tannin (that is well integrated), and medium+ acid.
+Poured into a decanter about an hour prior to service; enjoyed over the course of 90min.
+The 2005 pours a deep ruby color with a near opaque core; medium+ viscosity with moderate staining of the tears and some fine sediment.
+On the nose, the wine is developing with lovely notes of black currants, brambles, tobacco, poblano pepper, leather, organic earth, and fine baking spices.
+On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
-The finish is long and slightly savory.
-Showing really well and squarely in the zone.
-Drink now through 2034. — 3 days ago
+The finish is long.
+Killer stuff.
+Drink now through 2040. — 21 hours ago